 Usually, the group sponsors about four exhibitions a year, including a spot in SEABA’s annual Art Hop.

 For more information about the Collective and upcoming events, contact Kara Greenblott at 802-598-7420.

 View samples of artwork and learn more about the artists at the Howard Center Arts Collective.

 Many Howard Center programs help people gain life skills so that they can live more independently.
 For individuals with mental health challenges, life skills such as budgeting, cooking, shopping, getting around town, and making friends are skills that encourage individuals to be more independent.
 Many of these skills are practiced in Howard Center residential settings.

-Howard Center works in partnership with the state Reach Up program to help eligible parents gain job skills and find work so they are able to support their children.
+Howard Center works in partnership with the state Reach Up program to help eligible parents gain job skills and find work, so they are able to support their children.
 Howard Center clinicians and wellness coaches work with clients on Reach Up who are struggling to meet their goals due to substance use and/or mental health challenges.
 The specific services include Howard Center assessment, individual and group therapy, service-coordination, and community support.
-Through this close working relationship with Reach Up, we are able to provide immediate access, engagement services, and a community-based service approach that helps overcome barriers like transportation and child care.
-This program is offered in Chittenden and Franklin Counties.
+Through this close working relationship with Reach Up, we are able to provide immediate access, engagement services, and a community-based service approach that helps overcome barriers like transportation and childcare.
+This program is offered in Chittenden and Addison Counties.

 For information about Howard Center’s collaboration with Reach Up, call 802-488-6000.